 When growing mosquito plant geranium indoors, keep it watered and fertilize occasionally with an all purpose plant food.
 Outside the plant is fairly drought tolerant.

-Citronella plant typically grows anywhere between two and four feet high and pruning or pinching is recommended to encourage the new foliage to bush out.
+Citronella plant typically grows anywhere between 2 and 4 feet high and pruning or pinching is recommended to encourage the new foliage to bush out.